Skip to main content

 In-home dog boarding (your dog stays in a vetted host's home) is 25-40% cheaper than standard kennel boarding, lower-stress for most dogs, and the right choice for stays of 7-30 days with healthy social dogs.
 Kennel boarding wins on 24/7 staffing, medical capability, structured supervision, and length-of-stay consistency above 30 days.
 The deciding factors are usually: medical needs (kennel wins), separation anxiety severity (in-home wins), reactive-dog handling (in-home with solo host wins), and stay length (kennels win for 30+ days).

-FACT-CHECKEDLast reviewed May 2026 by Canine Cab.
+FACT-CHECKEDLast reviewed June 2026 by Canine Cab.
 We update this guide when operator pricing or airline policies change.

-The instinctive answer to in-home dog boarding vs kennel is “it depends on the dog” — which isn’t useful unless you know which factors actually decide it.
+The instinctive answer to in-home dog boarding vs kennel is "it depends on the dog", which isn't useful unless you know which factors actually decide it.
 This guide scores both options across 8 decision factors with a quick quiz at the end.
 The short version: in-home wins for most healthy social dogs on 7-30 day stays; kennels win for medical needs, severe separation anxiety, or 30+ day stays.

 8-factor decision matrix